 Successful SEO measures help land you a spot in the top ranking positions of the search engine results pages (SERPS) and increase the influx of visitors to your site.
 But what happens when only a few visitors are actually buying your products or subscribing to your newsletters?
 Despite good traffic, the web project still isn’t as successful as it could be.
 The practical and effective solution to...

 The buyer persona is a fictitious prototype of the target group of buyers.
 Based on statistical data, a buyer persona profile provides insights into the wishes, backgrounds, and requirements of the target group.
 This makes profiles like these efficient marketing tools.
 The buyer persona is a subcategory of the broader topic personas.

 - Advantages of a buyer persona

 - Five mistakes to avoid at all costs

 What are buyer personas?

-Buyer personas are basically fictitious personalities that serve as examples for potential customers.
-Some marketers also describe these as prototypes of defined user groups.
-These example characters are representative of a firm’s target group.
-The exact make up of these people might be fictitious, but their background information is comprised of real data on sociodemographic characteristics, user behaviour, shopping habits, interests, and general patterns.
+Buyer personas are fictitious personalities that are examples of potential customers.
+They are often referred to as prototypes of certain user groups.
+These exemplarily-defined persons represent a company’s target group.
+The persons are fictitious, but the background information is based on real data on socio-demographic characteristics, user behaviour, purchasing behaviour, interests, and patterns of action.

-In online marketing, buyer personas are a crucial component of conceptual and strategic planning for all types of marketing measures.
-These personas help marketers to keep the end customers in mind at all times.
-By using these personas, you can learn to understand your users better and coordinate all marketing measures to meet their needs.
+In online marketing, buyer personas are now an integral part of the conceptual and strategic planning of many kinds of marketing measures.
+Buyer personas help to keep an eye on the customer.
+It helps you to understand the user better and to adapt all measures optimally to them.

 Creating a buyer persona